7 Amazing Belarusian Castles & Palaces You Need to Visit This Year

 Most beautiful castles of Belarus in a 2-minute video

 Various festivals and music evenings are actively held in the territory of the Radziwill Castle at different times of the year.
-You can arrange a picnic in nature, take a dip, ride a bicycle or coach through its parks: Japanese, English, Marysia’s and others.
+You can arrange a picnic in nature, ride a bicycle or take a small bus through its parks: Japanese, English, Marysia’s, and others.

-You can stroll through its gardens in winter, or sit on the bench in warm summer evenings, admire the picturesque views of the river and pond with swans, swim on a real boat.
+You can stroll through its gardens in winter, sit on the bench on warm summer evenings, admire the picturesque views of the river and pond with swans, and swim on a real boat.

 In the very castle, there is a hotel where everyone can stop.
 In Soviet times, there was a health resort here.

 The sports and recreation center “Zamkovy” was opened after reconstruction in the city of Nesvizh in May 2008.
 Swimming pool, sauna, hydro massage, billiards, gym, solarium, table tennis – there is entertainment for every taste.

 In the town of Mir, Grodno region, there is a castle of the same name.
 You can see it from afar, turning and passing a few kilometers from the M1 “Moscow-Brest” highway.